 - High-risk group includes people who have HIV, those who have had close recent contact with a person who has an active TB infection, and those who have symptoms or a chest X-ray that shows TB.
-Other people at high risk for tuberculosis include those who take medicines that contain corticosteroids for a long time or people taking tumor necrosis factor-alpha antagonists (used to treat rheumatoid arthritis and Crohn's disease).
+Other people at high risk for tuberculosis include those who take medicines that contain corticosteroids for a long time or people taking biologics (used to treat rheumatoid arthritis and Crohn's disease).

 - Moderate-risk group includes people who have recently moved from or traveled in a country with a high rate of TB; those who use illegal drugs by injection (intravenous drug users); people who live in nursing homes; workers in hospitals, nursing homes, schools, and prisons; children younger than 4 years old; children (ages 4 to 18) who are exposed to high-risk adults; and homeless people.
 Others at moderate risk for having tuberculosis include people who are 10% or more below their ideal body weight and people who have kidney failure, diabetes, leukemia, cancer, or those who have had part of their stomach removed (gastrectomy).

 - Low-risk group includes people who do not have any possible exposure to TB listed in the other risk groups.

 A positive reaction usually remains visible for about 1 week.